georgedance/linux_doom_port/README.md

 # linux_doom_port
 a project to port the original doom source code to modern linux.

+## About
+So this was a fun project for me to try out working with a big(ger) code base.
+Unless you're on linux, don't try to run it, lol.
+It requires that you have `/dev/dsp` on your system, which is an ancient part of OSS, which was superseded by ALSA in 2002.
+I was somehow able to get ALSA to intercept the old calls to OSS, by inserting a kernel module, but for whatever reason that workaround no longer works for me.
+If you're having trouble getting the sound server to start (i.e. crashing when it's supposed to play a sound), modify the `Makefile` in `linuxdoom-1.10` and comment out the `-DSNDSERV` with a # symbol on line 9.
+After that, run `make clean` then `make`.
+It also requires that you have an 8 bit display, but that problem can be worked around by using `Xephyr` and tagging on `x8` after specifying the resolution with the `-screen` flag, but that should be handled if you follow the `Steps to Run` Section.

 ## Steps to Run
 These steps are at least to run on Arch Linux.
 If you're using a different distro, check your repos for Xephyr.